sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

 (11 11 00 00 33 33 22 22)

 This results in the first simulation using cpus 0 to 5 and gpu 1.
-CPUs 0 to 5 are closest connected to GPU 1 as per the Juwels Booster hardware information: LINK.
+CPUs 0 to 5 are closest connected to GPU 1 as per the Juwels Booster hardware information: https://apps.fz-juelich.de/jsc/hps/juwels/booster-overview.html.

 The plot below shows the total throughput on one node for multiple simulations.